quantify-os/quantify-scheduler/docs/usage.rst

 An example of such an experiment is shown in :ref:`Tutorial 1. basic experiment`.

 The :class:`~quantify.scheduler.Schedule` contains information on the :attr:`~quantify.scheduler.Schedule.operations` and :attr:`~quantify.scheduler.Schedule.timing_constraints`.
-:attr:`~quantify.scheduler.Schedule.operations` is a dictionary of all unique operations used in the schedule and contain the information on *what* operation to apply *where*.
+The :attr:`~quantify.scheduler.Schedule.operations` is a dictionary of all unique operations used in the schedule and contain the information on *what* operation to apply *where*.
-:attr:`~quantify.scheduler.Schedule.timing_constraints`
+The :attr:`~quantify.scheduler.Schedule.timing_constraints` is a list of dictionaries describing timing constraints between operations, i.e. when to apply an operation.

 .. _sec-operation: